-Earlier in the UCONN 2000 program, Storrs Hall was renovated for the School of Nursing.
+Earlier in the UCONN 2000 program, Storrs Hall underwent improvements to accommodate the School of Nursing.
 Currently, the School has offices in a temporary modular building next to Storrs Hall.
-This project provides for an addition to Storrs Hall to accommodate offices, classrooms and clinical simulation laboratories.
-This project is currently in the design phase.
+This project provides for an addition to Storrs Hall to accommodate offices, classrooms and clinical simulation laboratories, as well as building envelope repairs and renovations for faculty offices in Storrs Hall.
+Completed design documents for the project are expected by the end of 2010.